iframst/HybridAMR/Manual/usage.md

 **Outputs**
 A directory containing results of each sub-program, and the final assembly with corresponding annotation report.
-Outputs are named acording to the input file/dir.
+Outputs are named acording to the input file or directory.